yugabyte/yugabyte-db/docs/content/latest/reference/drivers/ysql-client-drivers.md

 `php-pgsql`

-For a tutorial on building a sample Node.js application that uses `php-pgsql`, see [Build a Node.js application](../../quick-start/build-apps/php/ysql/).
+For a tutorial on building a sample Node.js application with `php-pgsql`, see [Build a Node.js application](../../../quick-start/build-apps/php/ysql/).

 #### Install the php-pgsql driver